MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data-1st.md

 # Upload organizational data (first upload)

-Administrators must first upload (import) organizational data before you can analyze insights about your company in Microsoft Viva Insights.
+Administrators must first upload (import) organizational data before you can analyze insights about your company in Workplace Analytics.
 Complete the following steps after preparing data as described in [Prepare organizational data](Prepare-organizational-data.md).

 >[!Important]
 >Only use the following steps if this is the **first time** you are uploading organizational data.
 If this is not your first upload, see [Upload organizational data (subsequent uploads)](upload-organizational-data.md) to update previously uploaded data.